 I started preparing for CFA when it had been 6 months into my first year at B School.
 CFA seemed to be that great qualification which was very difficult to attain and thus very much respected.
-It seemed to be the magical gateway to $100,000 jobs and it was an accepted fact that it required very hard work and that hardly anyone cleared the exams in one shot.
+It seemed to be the magical gateway to $100,000 jobs and it was an accepted fact that it required very hard work and that hardly anyone passed all three exams in one shot.
 That was January 2007.
 Today is August 2009.
-I have cleared all three levels in my first attempt.
-I think now having gone through the program, i can write decisively about the myths and realities surrounding it.
+I have passed all three levels in my first attempt.
+I think now having gone through the program, I can write decisively about the myths and realities surrounding it.
 Here’s 50 insights in the program

 2) CFA is 80% hard work and 20% intelligence.

-3) An average joe can clear the program provided that he/she does not give up hope.
+3) An average joe/jane can clear the program provided that he/she does not give up hope.

 4) CFA is difficult because you’ll have to give up on your social life for the three years that you’re doing it.